hdeeg/utm_ufit/documentation/utm_doc.md

 example: `utm,'6bodies.utm',3`

-where setupfile is the name of the setup file (this file is described below), and `dflag` takes one of the values 0-4.
+where setupfile is the name of the setup file (this file is described below).
 All initial parameters of UTM are red in from the setup file, except for `dflag`.
 Some more command line-parameters are available to UTM which are intended for calls to UTM within wrapper programs (e.g. ufit.pro) ; they are described in the Appendix.

-`dflag` controls the amount of information that is displayed:
+`dflag` may take one of the values 0-4 and controls the amount of information that is displayed:

 0: *None* (only the resulting lightcurve may be written to a file)

-1: *Printout of the lightcurve:*  The time and brightness values of the modeled lightcurve are
+1: *Printout of the lightcurve:*
+The time and brightness values of the modeled lightcurve are
 	written to the terminal.
 The brightness may be displayed in three different ways, depending on 'oflag' (see description of setup files)